-If you want to know who really controls Textainer Group Holdings Limited (NYSE:TGH), then you’ll have to look at the makeup of its share registry.
-Generally speaking, as a company grows, institutions will increase their ownership.
-Conversely, insiders often decrease their ownership over time.
+A look at the shareholders of Textainer Group Holdings Limited (NYSE:TGH) can tell us which group is most powerful.
+Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
 I generally like to see some degree of insider ownership, even if only a little.
-As Nassim Nicholas Taleb said, ‘Don’t tell me what you think, tell me what you have in your portfolio.’
+As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.'

-With a market capitalization of US$670m, Textainer Group Holdings is a small cap stock, so it might not be well known by many institutional investors.
-Taking a look at the our data on the ownership groups (below), it’s seems that institutional investors have bought into the company.
-Let’s delve deeper into each type of owner, to discover more about TGH.
+Textainer Group Holdings is a smaller company with a market capitalization of US$436m, so it may still be flying under the radar of many institutional investors.
+Taking a look at our data on the ownership groups (below), it's seems that institutional investors have bought into the company.
+Let's delve deeper into each type of owner, to discover more about TGH.

 What Does The Institutional Ownership Tell Us About Textainer Group Holdings?

-As you can see, institutional investors own 28% of Textainer Group Holdings.
+Textainer Group Holdings already has institutions on the share registry.
+Indeed, they own 25% of the company.
 This can indicate that the company has a certain degree of credibility in the investment community.
 However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
 They too, get it wrong sometimes.
-When multiple institutions own a stock, there’s always a risk that they are in a ‘crowded trade’.
+When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see Textainer Group Holdings’s historic earnings and revenue, below, but keep in mind there’s always more to the story.
+You can see Textainer Group Holdings's historic earnings and revenue, below, but keep in mind there's always more to the story.

-Hedge funds don’t have many shares in Textainer Group Holdings.
-There are a reasonable number of analysts covering the stock, so it might be useful to find out their aggregate view on the future.
+We note that hedge funds don't have a meaningful investment in Textainer Group Holdings.
+There are plenty of analysts covering the stock, so it might be worth seeing what they are forecasting, too.

 Insider Ownership Of Textainer Group Holdings